Late-term abortion doctor arraigned for murder in Maryland

 | BALTIMORE

-BALTIMORE A New Jersey doctor accused of murder for performing late-term abortions in Maryland was arraigned in court on Friday and freed on $500,000 bail.
+BALTIMORE One of two doctors accused of murder for performing late-term abortions in Maryland was arraigned on Friday and freed on $500,000 bail.

+Attorneys for the second, Dr. Nicola Irene Riley, who remains held without bail in Utah since her arrest December 28, filed a motion asking that the Maryland prosecutor be held in contempt of court.
+That is for allegedly stalling her case and withholding information but also sharing it with the media in order to press "a hot-button political issue," they said.

-Dr. Steven Chase Brigham, 55, who owns abortion clinics in multiple states, and a second doctor he employed, are charged with murder for allegedly starting late-term abortions in New Jersey and completing them in Maryland, which has looser restrictions about where abortions can be performed.
+Riley and her former employer, Dr. Steven Chase Brigham, 55, of New Jersey, who owns abortion clinics in multiple states, are charged with murder for allegedly starting late-term abortions in New Jersey and completing them in Maryland, which has looser restrictions about where abortions can be performed.

-The other doctor, Dr. Nicola Irene Riley, remains held without bail in Utah since her arrest December 28.

-Her attorneys filed a motion asking that the Maryland prosecutor be held in contempt of court for stalling her case, and for withholding information and sharing it with the media in order to press "a hot-button political issue," they said.

 The case may be the first to test Maryland's fetal homicide law, under which murder charges can be brought against people who "intend to cause the death of a viable fetus."